KReload/MEMAN-stack/README.md

 - If you have a Linux system install [compose](https://docs.docker.com/compose/install/)

-- In /nginx/angular/src/environments/environment.prod.ts specify the API hostname and the MQTT Broker hostname
+- If you are using docker tools with windows, fill /nginx/angular/src/environments/environment.prod.ts with the API hostname and the MQTT Broker hostname.
+The IP adress can be found when launching the docker quickstart terminal.
+(Usually 192.168.99.100)

 `export const environment = {
   production: true,
-  apiUrl: 'API HOSTNAME',
+  apiUrl: '192.168.99.100',
-  mqttbroker: 'MQTT BROKER HOSTNAME'
+  mqttbroker: '192.168.99.100'
 };`

+For online deployment, don't use windows 10 (or use Pro version) because it will run on a virtual machine.

 - Run the application in the project folder